 Cygnet Hospital Kewstoke delivers a comprehensive and cost effective recovery focused pathway for males and females.
 The two female wards and two male wards provide an integrated care pathway for service users who are able to successfully move on to independent community living or a supported living service.

-The hospital is set in 16 acres of landscaped grounds overlooking the Bristol Channel, we provide a tranquil and therapeutic environment offering service users a broad range of therapies to include, CAT, CBT & DBT.
+The hospital is set in 16 acres of landscaped grounds overlooking the Bristol Channel, we provide a tranquil and therapeutic environment offering service users a broad range of therapies including, CAT, CBT & DBT.

 The hospital provides 57 inpatient beds within a low secure setting, including a male PICU within the same secure perimeter.
 All bedrooms are single, with en-suite bathrooms, and each of the four wards has its own garden or terrace.
 There is a fully equipped gym and activities suite.